|

 Both New Orleans and Atlanta were likes trips going back home.
 "City

 of Sin," New Orleans is always the place to be.
-I learned to never get in
+I learned to never get

 a group with girls who must stop at every single store on the famous